Ian Henderson (footballer): Norwich City

-Born in Bury St Edmunds, Suffolk, Henderson was a product of the Norwich City youth academy.
+Born on 24 January 1985 in Bury St Edmunds, Suffolk, Henderson was a product of the Norwich City youth academy.
 He made his debut as substitute against Coventry City at Highfield Road in a 1–1 draw on 23 October 2002.
 He scored his first goal for the Canaries in a 4–2 defeat at Wimbledon on 2 November 2002, and was rewarded with a three-year professional contract at the end of January 2003, ending the season with 22 appearances.
 Following call-ups to both England Under-18s and Scotland Under-19s, the 2003–04 season saw Henderson win a First Division championship medal as Norwich won promotion to the Premier League.
 In November, he scored four goals in five games, including two in a 3–1 victory over Millwall at Carrow Road – and created a number of goals for other players.
 He signed a new contract in the summer of 2004 but found it difficult to establish himself in the team, making only a handful of appearances in the two subsequent seasons.
 His Norwich career suffered a further setback as a result of injuries.